DiSSCo/disscover/README.md

 ## Technical specs

-DiSSCover is built using the React framework as the core foundation (bootstrapped with [VITE](https://github.com/facebook/create-react-app)).
+DiSSCover is built using the React framework as the core foundation (bootstrapped with [VITE](https://vite.dev/guide/)).
 A bunch of packages are applied to complete the boilerplate using NPM.
 Some noteworthy packages:

 - Bootstrap 5, CSS grid, modals and styling
 - SCSS modules, import styles with prefixes
 - React Router (DOM), for managing routing
 - Formik, building and managing forms
-- React data table component, building tables
+- React table (TanStack), building tables
 - Redux, for keeping track of the universal state
+- JSON path, for handling JSON paths
 - I18n, for translating to other languages
 - Axios, for handling fetch requests